Preimplantation genetic diagnosis: Ethical issues

 PGD has raised ethical issues, although this approach could reduce reliance on fetal deselection during pregnancy.
 The technique can be used for prenatal sex discernment of the embryo, and thus potentially can be used to select embryos of one sex in preference of the other in the context of "family balancing".
 The use of PGD for gender variety has been reported in India, where an IVF programme in Bombay is now providing PGD to select male offspring as the second child of couples who have already had a daughter.
 Because of the importance of a male heir in India, those couples might have resorted to abortion if pregnant with a female fetus (even though illegal for that purpose).
 In that setting PGD for sex selection for gender variety appears to be justified.
 It may be possible to make other "social selection" choices in the future that introduce socio-economic concerns.
 Only unaffected embryos are implanted in a woman's uterus; those that are affected are either discarded or donated to science.

 Objections to PGD based on its effect on embryos replay debates over abortion and embryo status that have occurred in many other contexts, from abortion to embryonic stem cell research.
 People who think that the embryo or fetus is a person will object to creating and destroying embryos, and oppose most uses of PGD.
 Others believe that preimplantation embryos are too rudimentary in development to have interests or rights, but that they deserve special respect as the first stage toward a new person.

 PGD has the potential to screen for genetic issues unrelated to medical necessity, such as intelligence and beauty, and against negative traits such as disabilities.
 The medical community has regarded this as a counterintuitive and controversial suggestion.
 The prospect of a "designer baby" is closely related to the PGD technique, creating a fear that increasing frequency of genetic screening will move toward a modern eugenics movement.
+Empirical research suggests that public moral evaluations often reflect the distinction drawn in bioethics between therapeutic and enhancement uses of reproductive genetic technologies.
+In a nationally representative experimental study conducted in Germany, applications described as reducing the risk of disease were significantly more accepted than applications described as increasing the likelihood of higher cognitive functioning.
+This pattern is consistent with broader discussions in bioethics that distinguish between treatment and enhancement.

 On the other hand, a principle of procreative beneficence is proposed, which is a putative moral obligation of parents in a position to select their children to favor those expected to have the best life.
 An argument in favor of this principle is that traits (such as empathy, memory, etc.) are "all-purpose means" in the sense of being of instrumental value in realizing whatever life plans the child may come to have.
 Walter Veit has argued that there is no intrinsic moral difference between 'creating' and 'choosing' a life, thus making eugenics a natural consequence of accepting the principle of procreative beneficence.